BIO

 ABOUT THE ARTIST

-Solo holds a Bachelor of Applied Arts and has exhibited in Toronto, Montreal, and Ottawa.
-Her work is held in private collections in Canada, the U.S., and Europe.
+Solo holds a Bachelor of Applied Arts in Animation from Sheridan College and worked in the animation industry for over a decade before transitioning to contemporary art.
+She lives and works in Ottawa, Canada and has exhibited in Toronto, Montreal and Ottawa.
+Her work is held in private collections in Canada, the United States and Europe.